285 West Broadway NY, NY 10013

 Judi Fenton

 Judi Fenton has been working in NYC public schools since 1986.
 She was an early childhood teacher for fourteen years.
 She then became a site facilitator with the New Educator Support Team, a project that helped schools build their own capacity to support and retain teachers.
-After working as a mentor for three years in Region 9, she is currently a Lead Instructional Mentor on an Empowerment Network Team.
+After working as a mentor for three years in Region 9, she is currently an Instructional Specialist on an Empowerment Network Team.

 Related Sections